Vikram Vedha: Filming

-Vikram Vedha was made on a budget of ₹110 million (about US$1,661,631 in 2017).
+Vikram Vedha was made on a budget of ₹11 crores (about US$1,661,631 in 2017).
 Principal photography began on 16 November 2016 in Kasimedu, North Chennai with Varalaxmi Sarathkumar joining the team as the second female lead.
 The first schedule consisted of filming scenes featuring Sethupathi, Kathir and Varalaxmi for five days.
 The second schedule commenced on 28 November 2016 with additional scenes involving Sethupathi shot at Vyasarpadi.

 On 15 December 2016, Madhavan began shooting for his solo sequences and the portions where he appears alongside Sethupathi in the middle of the second schedule.
 The climax sequence was filmed over four days at Binny Mills.
 Production continued throughout December 2016, with Sethupathi finishing his work in early January 2017.
-Principal photography concluded later that month after sequences featuring Madhavan and Srinath were shot.
+Principal photography concluded later that month after sequences featuring Madhavan and Shraddha were shot.
 The entire film was completed over a period of 53 days.

 Opening sequence

-Sandhya Prabhat and Jemma Jose designed the opening animation sequence which Nassar narrated.
+Sandhya Prabhat and Jemma Jose designed the opening animated sequence which Nassar narrated.
 In an interview with S. Naagarajan of The New Indian Express, Prabhat said that Pushkar and Gayathri wanted her "to adapt the theme of the [Baital Pachisi] for the opening credits".
 After drafting the initial sketches of the animated characters, the duo then gave Prabhat "a scene-by-scene picturisation" of their perspective of the tale in addition to requesting she make the entire sequence "look aesthetic".
 Prabhat and Jose designed the sequence to synchronise with the track "Karuppu Vellai".

 According to Jose, the colouring for the sequence was mainly grey, black, and white and shades of red for Vetala's eyes, in keeping with the film's theme.
 Pushkar and Gayathri wanted Prabhat and Jose to use a "desaturated" palette with "strong and powerful" tones.
 The sequence was traditionally animated as Prabhat and Jose believed that "complex graphics and multi-layered effects" would distract the audience from understanding the film's main plot.
-The entire animation sequence, from storyboarding to animation took one and a half months to complete.
+The entire animated sequence, from storyboarding to animation took one and a half months to complete.

 Themes and influences

-As the film is inspired from Baital Pachisi, it consists of an animation sequence involving Vikramaditya and Vetala, on which the main characters Vikram and Vedha are formed.
-Gopi Prasanna, the title designer of the film, shared the film's poster title in Tamil (விக்ரம் வேதா) on Instagram, where the letter வி (Vi) in Vikram is stylized to resemble Vikramaditya's sword, and தா (Dha) in Vedha is stylized to resemble Vetala's tail.
+As the film is inspired from Baital Pachisi, it consists of an animated sequence involving Vikramaditya and Vetala, on which the main characters Vikram and Vedha are formed.
+Gopi Prasannaa, the film's title designer, shared the film's poster title in Tamil (விக்ரம் வேதா) on Instagram, where the letter வி (Vi) in Vikram is stylised to resemble Vikramaditya's sword, and தா (Dha) in Vedha is stylised to resemble Vetala's tail.